 Upscale#

-class deeptrack.features.Upscale(feature: Feature, factor: int | Tuple[int, int, int] = 1, **kwargs: Dict[str, Any])#
+class deeptrack.features.Upscale(feature: Feature, factor: int | tuple[int, int, int] = 1, **kwargs: dict[str, Any])#

 Bases: Feature

-Perform the simulation at a higher resolution.
+Simulate a pipeline at a higher resolution.

 This feature scales up the resolution of the input pipeline by a specified factor, performs computations at the higher resolution, and then downsamples the result back to the original size.
 This is useful for simulating effects at a finer resolution while preserving compatibility with lower-resolution pipelines.